hovinen/fractal_explorer/README.md

 This is an experiment using [WGPU](https://crates.io/crates/wgpu) to render some fractals and offering simple zooming functionality.

 It is intended as a testbed to explore strategies for unit testing WGPU shaders.
+Example tests may be found in the `fractal_view` module.